sethtbacon/pub-digital-signage/NEXT_STEPS.md

 Based on recent test runs, the following improvements are needed for the frontend test infrastructure:

 ### 1. Pinia Store Testing Setup
+- Resolve the Pinia library issue as it requires running it with legacy
 - Configure `createTestingPinia()` properly in store tests
 - Fix store initialization in test setup files
 - Address the "getActivePinia()" errors in mediaStore, themeStore, and visitorStore tests